durgaprasadreddyp9/API-Ingestion-Airflow/README.md

-<h1></h1>
-<p>This Airflow DAG automates fetching news data via an AWS Lambda function, storing it in an S3 bucket, verifying file existence, creating a table in Snowflake, loading the data, and sending a success email.
-It requires AWS and Snowflake connections in Airflow, along with SQL scripts (create_table.sql and load_data.sql).
-The pipeline runs daily, ensuring data integrity and timely notifications.
-If the S3 file is missing, the DAG fails and sends an alert.
-Deploy the DAG, configure connections, and trigger execution via Airflow.</p>
+## 📰 News Data Pipeline with Airflow, AWS & Snowflake

+### Overview
+This project automates fetching, storing, verifying, and loading news data using Apache Airflow, AWS, and Snowflake.
+It ensures daily data integrity and timely notifications.

+### 🏗 Tech Stack
+- **Apache Airflow**: Orchestrates the end-to-end workflow.
+- **AWS Lambda**: Fetches real-time news data.
+- **Amazon S3**: Stores fetched news data.
+- **Snowflake**: Stores and processes structured data.
+- **Python & SQL**: Used for automation and querying.

+### 🔄 Workflow
+1. AWS Lambda fetches news data and stores it in an S3 bucket.
+2. Airflow DAG verifies the file in S3.
+3. If the file exists:
+   - A Snowflake table is created (if not exists).
+   - The data is loaded into Snowflake.
+   - A success email notification is sent.
+4. If the file is missing, the DAG fails and triggers an alert.